cabalmail/cabal-infra/docs/aws.md

     }
     ```
     (If you don't intend to use this repo to configure AWS Backup, then you may omit the `backup:*` and `backup-storage:*` lines.)
-6. Create an IAM Group called "terraform" and assign the above policy.
+6. Create an IAM Group called "cicd" and assign the above policy.
-7. Create an IAM User called "terraform" and assign the above group.
+7. Create an IAM User called "cicd" and assign the above group.
 This user should be progamatic only -- *no console*.
-Save the API key ID and secret.
-You will need them when you set up Terraform.
+Make a note of the API key ID and secret.
+You will need them when you set up Terraform and GitHub.
 Note: you should rotate this key regularly!
-8. Create an IAM policy called "github" with the following permissions:

-    ```json
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Sid": "TheSloth",
-                "Effect": "Allow",
-                "Action": [
-                    "s3:DeleteObject",
-                    "s3:GetObject",
-                    "s3:GetObjectAcl",
-                    "s3:ListAllMyBuckets",
-                    "s3:ListBucket",
-                    "s3:PutObject",
-                    "s3:PutObjectAcl"
-                ],
-                "Resource": "*"
-            },
-            {
-                "Sid": "NeyOperaHouse",
-                "Effect": "Allow",
-                "Action": [
-                    "ssm:GetParameter*"
-                ],
-                "Resource": "arn:aws:ssm:*:*:parameter/cabal/*"
-            },
-            {
-                "Sid": "Hartha",
-                "Effect": "Allow",
-                "Action": [
-                    "cloudfront:GetDistribution",
-                    "cloudfront:GetStreamingDistribution",
-                    "cloudfront:GetDistributionConfig",
-                    "cloudfront:ListDistributions",
-                    "cloudfront:ListCloudFrontOriginAccessIdentities",
-                    "cloudfront:CreateInvalidation",
-                    "cloudfront:GetInvalidation",
-                    "cloudfront:ListInvalidations"
-                ],
-                "Resource": "*"
-            }
-        ]
-    }
-    ```

-9. Create an IAM Group called "github" and assign the above policy.
-10. Create an IAM User called "github" and assign the above group.
-This user should be progamatic only -- *no console*.
-Save the API key ID and secret.
-You will need them when you set up Github.
-Note: you should rotate this key regularly!
-11. Optional but recommended: delete the default VPC in all regions.
+8. Optional but recommended: delete the default VPC in all regions.

 If you have followed the recommendation to create a dedicated account, then the above steps should be the *only* manual steps required in this account.
 Everything else should be managed by Terraform.